 [T]he contentions raised on behalf of the petitioners that the Designated Authority ought to have referred the matter to the Competition Commission, under Section 21 of the Competition Act, 2002, cannot be accepted.
 It is noted that Section 62 of the Competition Act, 2002, makes it clear that the provisions of the said Act shall be in addition to and not in derogation of any other provision or any other law for the time being in force.
 As such, it cannot be said that it would be mandatory on the part of the Designated Authority to refer the matter to the Competition Commission, under Section 21 of the said Act, especially, in view of the fact that specific time limits have been prescribed for the Designated Authority to perform its functions, as per the provisions of Rule 16 of Anti-Dumping Rules.

-In a recent cartel inquiry before the CCI involving automobile tyres,26 one of the allegations inquired into by the director general was the collusive steps taken to file an anti-dumping petition during the period in which the alleged cartel was operating.
-In order to file an anti-dumping case, the applications need to be filed on behalf of ‘domestic industry’ which requires substantial sales, marketing and financial data.
+In a cartel inquiry before the CCI involving automobile tyres,26 one of the allegations inquired into by the director-general was the collusive steps taken to file an anti-dumping petition during the period in which the alleged cartel was operating.
+In order to file an anti-dumping case, the applications need to be filed on behalf of ‘domestic industry’, which requires substantial sales, marketing and financial data.
 This was used as evidence to show an operating cartel by the complainants.
 The CCI took the view that:

 Treatment of undertakings under trade and antitrust laws

-Under article 8 of the WTO Anti-dumping Agreement,27 companies being investigated for dumping into another country can provide a price undertaking, which would involve an agreement not to sell below a particular price.
+Under article 8 of the WTO Anti-dumping Agreement,27 companies being investigated for dumping into another country can provide a price undertaking that involves an agreement not to sell below a particular price.
 Typically, in the Indian context this would involve an agreement not to export below the non-injurious price of the domestic industry in India.
 As suggested, this non-injurious price is based on the data provided by the domestic industry itself.
-The question that then begs consideration is whether this violates section 3 of the Competition Act, which absolutely prohibits horizontal cartels.
+The question that then begs consideration is whether this violates section 3 of the Competition Act that absolutely prohibits horizontal cartels.

 Predatory pricing versus dumping

-The concept of ‘predatory pricing’, as understood in antitrust parlance, is often equated with the concept of ‘dumping’.
-Clause (b) to the explanation under section 4 of the Competition Act, read with the Competition Commission of India (Determination of Cost of Production) Regulations, 2009, states that, generally, any price charged that is below the average variable cost incurred by a dominant enterprise with the object of reducing competition or eliminating competitors would amount to predatory pricing.
-On the other hand, section 9(A) of the Customs Tariff Act, 1975 defines ‘margin of dumping’, in relation to an article, as the difference between its export price and its normal value (normal value being the price at which the product under consideration is sold in the domestic market).
-Inherent in the ‘normal value’ analysis is the fact that a value can only be ‘normal’ if it is above the cost of production (with an exception for start-up companies).
+The concept of predatory pricing, as understood in antitrust parlance, is often equated with dumping.
+Clause (b) to the explanation under section 4 of the Competition Act, read with the Competition Commission of India (Determination of Cost of Production) Regulations 2009, states that generally, any price charged that is below the average variable cost incurred by a dominant enterprise with the object of reducing competition or eliminating competitors would amount to predatory pricing.
+On the other hand, section 9(A) of the Customs Tariff Act 1975 defines ‘margin of dumping’, in relation to an article, as the difference between its export price and its normal value (normal value being the price at which the product under consideration is sold in the domestic market).
+Inherent in the normal value analysis is the fact that a value can only be normal if it is above the cost of production (with an exception for start-up companies).

 Examination of market and industry

-Under trade remedial law, a sanction can be imposed against imports only when they cause or are likely to cause ‘injury’ to the ‘domestic industry’.
-Similarly, under antitrust law, sanctions are imposed on alleged anti-competitive practices when they cause or are likely to cause an AAEC in the ‘relevant market’ in India.
-Thus it can be said that under both systems of law, sanctions are attached to the alleged unfair practice or the anti-competitive practice (as the case may be) depending upon their impact on ‘domestic industry’ or the competition in the ‘relevant market’ respectively.
+Under trade remedial law, a sanction can be imposed against imports only when they cause or are likely to cause injury to the domestic industry.
+Similarly, under antitrust law, sanctions are imposed on alleged anticompetitive practices when they cause or are likely to cause an AAEC in the relevant market in India.
+Thus it can be said that under both systems of law, sanctions are attached to the alleged unfair practice or the anticompetitive practice (as the case may be) depending on their impact on domestic industry, or the competition in the relevant market, respectively.

-Furthermore, the principles of trade remedial laws may differ significantly from the implementation of trade remedial laws.
-While in principle trade remedies may be designed to preserve fair trade globally, they are often found vulnerable to exploitation by well-positioned domestic producers who seek to eliminate competition by seeking refuge under anti-dumping and safeguards measures.
+Furthermore, the principles of trade remedial laws may differ significantly from the implementation of such laws.
+While in principle, trade remedies may be designed to preserve fair trade globally, they are often found vulnerable to exploitation by well-positioned domestic producers who seek to eliminate competition by seeking refuge under anti-dumping and safeguard measures.